MicrosoftDocs/appcenter-docs/docs/sdk/auth/ios.md

 ![Application Claims Settings](images/application-claims.png)

-The fields need to also be collected during the sign-up of the user so that they can be available in tokens.
-On the user flow settings, go to **User attributes** and select the user fields that need to be decoded, then click **Save** as illustrated in the following screenshot:
+You also need to collect the user profile fields during the sign-up process so that they will be available in the tokens.
+On the user flow settings, go to **User attributes** and select the user fields, then click **Save** as illustrated in the following screenshot:

 ![User Attributes Settings](images/user-attributes.png)